Steeplechase Park: 1910s and 1920s

 Tilyou continued to add attractions to Steeplechase in the late 1900s and early 1910s.
 He added the first of several carousels to the park in 1908, and the "World's Largest Swimming Pool" was completed the following year.
 Tilyou opened a hall with an indoor swimming pool to the west of the pavilion in 1911, at which point he declared that he wanted to add one new ride per week.
-Several additional attractions were opened in 1912, including the El Dorado Carousel and other structures salvaged from Dreamland after it was destroyed in a 1911 fire.
+Several attractions opened in 1912, including the El Dorado Carousel and other structures salvaged from Dreamland after it was destroyed in a 1911 fire.
+Around this time, local residents and businesspeople were advocating for the construction of a public beach and boardwalk along the Atlantic Ocean.
+The New York Supreme Court ruled in 1913 that the state government could take over a 633 by 126 ft section of Steeplechase Park, along the Atlantic shoreline, to make way for the public beach.

 In 1914, Tilyou died, leaving the care of the park to his children; Thomas F. McGowan then became general manager of the park.
 Steeplechase would remain within the Tilyou family until it closed a half-century later.
 George's oldest son Edward, an 18-year-old at the time of his father's death, constructed a skating rink at Steeplechase in 1915.
 A Racing Derby Carousel by master carousel builder Marcus Illions was added in 1920, and it featured 16 rows of four horses cycling up-and-down on small tracks within the carousel.
 Shortly afterward, Edward Tilyou also added "Babyland", a children's play area near the southeast corner of the park.
 Other attractions built in the early 1920s included the Frolic spinning ride, bumper cars, the Witchway swing, and a Caterpillar flat ride.
 By the early 1920s, the crowds at Steeplechase and other Coney Island parks had become more mellow and orderly, though the beachfront in general was described as rundown.
 Steeplechase Park started hosting several beauty contests near its outdoor pool, providing more entertainment for park patrons.
 These included the "Modern Venus" Bathing Beauty Contest, first held in 1922, and Grandma's Beauty Contest, which started in 1932.